MichaelCurrin/dev-cheatsheets/cheatsheets/compare_text.md

 ## IDE

-For a richer UI comparions.
+For a richer UI comparisons.

 ### VS Code